-Breakthrough bleeding, spotting, and amenorrhea are frequent reasons for patients discontinuing hormonal contraceptives.
-In case of breakthrough bleeding, as in all cases of irregular bleeding from the vagina, nonfunctional causes should considered.
-In case of undiagnosed persistent or recurrent abnormal bleeding from the vagina, adequate diagnostic measures are indicated to rule out pregnancy or malignancy.
+Unscheduled bleeding, spotting, and amenorrhea are frequent reasons for patients discontinuing hormonal contraceptives.
+In case of breakthrough bleeding, as in all cases of irregular bleeding from the vagina, consider nonfunctional causes.
+In case of undiagnosed persistent or recurrent abnormal bleeding from the vagina, take adequate diagnostic measures to rule out pregnancy or malignancy.
 If pathology has been excluded, time or a change to another method of contraception may solve the problem.

 Use of Hormonal Contraceptives in the Event of a Missed Menstrual Period

-- If the woman has not adhered to the prescribed schedule, the possibility of pregnancy should be considered at the time of the first missed period.
-Hormonal contraceptive use should be discontinued if pregnancy is confirmed.
+- If the woman has not adhered to the prescribed schedule, consider the possibility of pregnancy at the time of the first missed period.
+Discontinue use of ORTHO EVRA if pregnancy is confirmed.

-- If the woman has adhered to the prescribed regimen and misses two consecutive periods, pregnancy should be ruled out.
-ORTHO EVRA®use should be discontinued if pregnancy is confirmed.
+- If the woman has adhered to the prescribed regimen and misses two consecutive periods, rule out pregnancy.
+Discontinue ORTHO EVRA use if pregnancy is confirmed.

-Each beige ORTHO EVRA® patch contains 6.00 mg norelgestromin and 0.75 mg EE.
+Each beige ORTHO EVRA patch contains 6 mg NGMN and 0.75 mg EE.